 Coffee Table Books Coffee Table Books Coffee Table Books

 Minimalism is more about the quality of what we have, rather than the amount of things we have.
-With a new, bigger house in the horizon, I’ll be taking some of the few items I own and hopefully add some fundamental pieces to the shelves.
-While books may be dispensable at first, they’re important as we get the details together.
-I like to think of them as the juice of a home.
+With a new house in the horizon, I’ll be taking some of the few items I own and hopefully add new ones to the bookshelf.
+While books aren’t an essential need, following Maslow’s hierarchy of needs, I like to think of them as the juice of a home.
+I love books, I love the idea of books, I love the smell of books and the design of books, perhaps more than I love reading books.

-There are iconic books, much like iconic magazines, that I absolutely want in my living room.
-Standing there, filling my heart with joy — as Marie Kondo would say —, welcoming people into my home, showing them what I read.
-I’ve gathered a personal selection.
+There are iconic books, much like iconic magazines, that I’d love to have in my living room.
+I’d love to stare at them, as they fill my heart with joy — as Marie Kondo would say —, welcoming people into my home, translating pieces of my mind.
+I’ve gathered a personal selection of the books that spark joy in me.

 This is Home: The Art of Simple Living